rapid7/metasploit-framework/documentation/modules/post/windows/recon/wql_query.md

 This module will execute a WQL query via Powershell's `Get-WmiObject`.
-A WQL query can be explicity defined with the WQL and NAMESPACE options, or a hard-coded query can be used by defining the ACTION option.
+A WQL query can be explicity defined with the WQL and NAMESPACE options, or a hard-coded query can be used by defining a corresponding ACTION option.

 The following ACTIONs are available:

-OSVERSION - Returns information about the operating system, PROCESSINFO - Returns running processes.
+OSVERSION - Returns information about the operating system, PROCESSINFO - Returns running processes,
+RAW_QUERY - Run a raw WQL query

 ## Vulnerable Application